Guseyn/nn-math-web/md/index.md

 }
 ```

-Just for clarity, let's recall how can be written on element level:
+Just for clarity, let's recall how it can be written on element level:

 ```latex
 \displaystyle{